 It is true that people worldwide speak English fluently and some nations even require their elementary school students to learn English (resulting in the endless demand for teachers of English).
 Those rare Americans who speak the language of the countries they visit not only have an advantage in communication, they also gain immediate respect.
 Using even basic phrases in the native language of the host country is a step in the right direction.
 Even if you do not plan to live or work overseas, you still enrich your visit by committing yourself to speaking the language of your host country as much as possible.

 As you will discover from the articles in this issue’s Language Vacations section, attending a language school is not only highly educational, it can also be an affordable and fun way to spend time abroad.
 If you’ve only got two weeks, there are accelerated classes like Lee Anne Hasselbacher describes in her article on learning Spanish in Antigua (page 36).
 If you’re lucky enough to have a month, summer, or semester, as Roger Norum describes in his article on language study in Italy (page 30), you can consider enrolling in a long-term course, which also makes for a good entryway into an international job or career.

-However you decide to go about learning a language—even if you just use language-learning books or software (see last year’s article “Teach Yourself a Language” by Nathan Crow at check out our section on “Language Schools”)—it’s not just about memorizing the rules of grammar and vocabulary.
+However you decide to go about learning a language—even if you just use language-learning books or software—it’s not just about memorizing the rules of grammar and vocabulary.
 Learning a language, which is an integral part of every culture, is also about coming to a deeper cultural understanding.